American Flag Banner Mobile

 • Point of impact shifting?
 Tighten everything down.
 A wobbly sight is about as useful as a screen door on a submarine.

-I've found that in order to achieve consistent shooting groups, focus on proper shooting fundamentals, such as maintaining a stable shooting position, breathing, and trigger control.
+proper shooting fundamentals, such as maintaining a stable shooting position, breathing, and trigger control.
 I've found that consistency in these fundamentals leads to tighter shot groups, making it easier to determine the adjustments needed to zero your rifle.
 Remember to practice on a regular basis to improve your shooting skills over time.

 Confirming Zero at Different Distances